• Home

 However, even if you defer SDK initialization, the SDK continues to load bootstrapped flag values as long as you provide the bootstrapped values as a map of flag keys and values.
 If you indicate that the SDK should bootstrap flags from local storage, this will not happen until the SDK initializes.

 Specify the flags property as a map of flag keys and values.
 The flag keys must be in their original form as known to LaunchDarkly, rather than in their camel-cased form.
-The React SDK passes each flag's value to the underlying variation call as the default value to use in case of an error.
+The React Web SDK passes each flag's value to the underlying variation call as the fallback value to use in case of an error.
 To learn more, read Evaluating flags for the JavaScript SDK.

 Hooks

-The React SDK offers two custom hooks which you can use as an alternative to withLDConsumer: useFlags and useLDClient.
+The React Web SDK offers two custom hooks which you can use as an alternative to withLDConsumer: useFlags and useLDClient.

 These functions require React 16.8.0 or later